 That dream became a reality in 2001.
 The concept was initially scoffed at by many, but a few believed in him and over time, the bar caught the attention of more than just his friends.
 The rest is history.
 Pelican Bar now attracts several hundred tourists a week and visiting the bar and restaurant is cited as one of Jamaica’s top must-do activities.

-The day I visited Pelican Bar, I actually wound up being lucky.
+The first time I visited Pelican Bar, I actually wound up being lucky.
 My friend and I were on a daytrip through Jamaica’s south coast and our second stop, originally intended to be the final one, was the Black River Safari.
 I’ve already visited and written about there last year (you can read about it here) but my friend hadn’t been before.
 We shared the safari tour with a lovely Jamaican couple who had interest in visiting Pelican Bar, so we opted to travel together.
 Literally the first man we saw in Parottee held a sign in his hands which read “boat rides to Pelican Bar.”
 He seemed decent enough and the couple which was driving ahead of me stopped and realized he was offering a good price.
 A quick judge of character and finding his Facebook page made me feel fine, but I still called my boyfriend, sent him pictures of what we were wearing, snapped our location, pictures of the man and his house etc. (can’t be too careful).
 Off-the-beaten-path adventures often require a bit of trust but I generally believe the world is a lot safer and people are a lot nicer than the media makes it out to be.

 Anyway, this turned out great.
 Mr. Brown is a licenced captain but he himself wasn’t the captain that day.
 Rather, he was the scout for Mikey, a Rastaman and captain with whom he works, and Mikey carried us safely to and from.
 We parked at Mr. Brown’s yard and from his backyard we could literally see the Pelican Bar… err bars?… wayyy out in the distance, sort of like a little bird’s nest bobbing on the sea.
 It reminded me of when the Never Bird saved Peter Pan from drowning when he was stranded on Marooners’ Rock by giving him her nest to use as a water vessel.
 I said bars because there are actually two of them!
 Floyd (or his soon-to-be competition?) has a second bar under construction but it’s not quite ready yet.